 Create a “Digital Fingerprint” of your stolen property

 Stolen items listed on Stolen 911 are indexed by the major search engines like Google, Bing and Yahoo.
 After creating a post, users can easily share the information on Social Media.
 Unlike other stolen property sites, anyone can view or post stolen property on Stolen 911.
 You do not have to register to look through our user-created database.

 If you just post your stolen property on a classified site like Craigslist, your listing will expire in a couple of weeks.
-On Stolen 911 your stolen property will be listed and searchable for one year.
+On Stolen 911 your stolen item will be listed and searchable for 5 years.
 If it’s not recovered, you can list it again free each year until it’s located.